Guardians-of-the-Software-Galaxy/password-guardian/README.md

 - Visit our repository at https://github.com/Guardians-of-the-Software-Galaxy/password-guardian
 - Download the master branch as a ZIP file
 - Make sure you have python installed in your computer.
 You can check by going into your terminal and typing **python**.
 If it does not recognize that command then you will need to install it at https://www.python.org/downloads/.
-- In your terminal, change to the app directory
+- In your terminal, change to the app directory by using the **cd** command.
 - Run **pip install pytimedinput**
 - Run **pip install cryptography**
 - Run **pip install pyperclip**